Basilica Minore of Our Lady of Charity: Construction and consecration

 The present church was started with the laying of cornerstone on September 8, 1975.
 The church was finished and consecrated as a Marian shrine on December 8, 1978, by Cardinal Sebastiano Baggio coinciding with the quadricentennial of the Christianization of Agoo.

 Cardinal Agostino Casaroli's re-script dated July 15, 1982, signed for Pope John Paul II, granted Bishop Salvador Lazo's petition elevating the Shrine of Our Lady of Charity to a minor basilica.
 In the Philippines, the Vatican granted 12 minor basilicas, with the Agoo Basilica as the sixth in order of their institution.

 1990 Luzon earthquake

-The basilica was badly damaged during the catastrophic 7.7-magnitude Luzon earthquake of July 16, 1990, which struck at 4.26 p.m. badly annihilating Agoo, La Union and other coastal areas.
+The basilica was badly damaged during the catastrophic 7.7-magnitude Luzon earthquake of July 16, 1990, which struck at 4.26 p.m. devastating Agoo and other coastal areas.
 The basilica was again repaired and renovated.
-The July 16, 1990's epicenter was about 10 km southeast of Cabanatuan and killed more than 1,600 people, devastating La Union, Baguio City and Dagupan City.
+The earthquake's epicenter was about 10 km southeast of Cabanatuan and killed more than 1,600 people, devastating La Union, Baguio and Dagupan.

-The bell tower, the only remaining structure of the 1893 building, crashed during the earthquake of 1990.
+The bell tower, the only remaining structure of the 1893 building, collapsed during the earthquake.